 The intent of the Council's action creating the Single-Story Combining District was to "modify the site development regulations of the R-0, R-1, and R-2 residential zoning districts to preserve and maintain single-family neighborhoods of predominantly single-story character."
 Sunnyvale Municipal Code Section 19.26.200(b) states that the single-story combining district may be established at the discretion of the City Council to combine with the R-0, R-1 or R-2 zoning districts.
 Submittal of the minimum application requirements does not guarantee nor imply an automatic approval.
 The Planning Commission holds a hearing on each rezoning and makes a recommendation to the City Council.
 The City Council may approve a zoning amendment upon finding that the amendment, as proposed, changed or modified is deemed to be in the public interest.

 The language of the finding is broad and undefined and the City Council can take into consideration any aspect of the rezoning that it considers in the public interest.

 Recently members of the pubic have questioned if the current application process is sufficient to assure residents understand the implications of single-story zoning.
-There is a suggestion that a more rigorous application process, such as an independent poll of property owners by staff, would better validate interest by property owners in the proposed zoning district.
-Based on the feedback, staff modified the administrative process and requested that property owners confirm with the City their interest or opposition to the rezoning request.
-Staff mailed a letter to each property owner asking to confirm the status of their participation in the application; results of the polling are:
+There was a suggestion that a more rigorous application process, such as an independent poll of property owners by staff, would better validate interest by property owners in the proposed zoning district.
+Based on the feedback, the administrative process was modified and staff sends out a separate request to all affected property owners to indicate their interest or opposition to the rezoning request.
+Staff mailed a letter to each property owner asking for confirmation of their perspective of the application; as of March 9, 2017, results of the polling are:

-- 12 support the rezoning

-- 2 oppose the rezoning
+- 17 support the rezoning - 2 opposes the rezoning

-- 0 neutral on the rezoning

-- 11 no reply
+- 1 neutral on the rezoning - 9 no reply

 There have also been requests to analyze the effect of single-story rezoning on the citywide housing stock and property values.
 The single-story combining district was created in 2000 as part of a larger study to consider changes to single-family home design criteria and development standards.
-This is the seventh single-story rezoning application the Planning Commission has considered this year (compared to three from 2000-2015) and two other applications are pending.
+This is the eighth single-story rezoning application the Planning Commission has considered since the beginning of 2016.
 Staff conducted a study session for the Planning Commission about the history and current project review process.
 Due to the number of single-story applications submitted in 2016 and after hearing comments made by the public at the study session, the Planning Commission ranked a study issue for consideration in 2017 to relook at the process and to determine what factors should be considered as part of determining "in the public interest."
-City Council will consider potential study issues in February 2017.
+City Council selected and ranked this study issue for 2017 (number 3 of 5 for CDD); however, at the writing of this report staff had not presented a schedule of studies that could be addressed in 2017.